kyberdrb/arch_linux_installation_guide/README.md

     TriggeredBy: ● fstrim.timer
         Docs: man:fstrim(8)

 Periodic TRIM is safer, and more supported and less prone to errors than Continuous TRIM.

-Also,
+You can run TRIM manually with commands:

+    /usr/bin/fstrim --listed-in /etc/fstab:/proc/self/mountinfo --verbose --quiet-unsupported

+for running TRIM on all mounted disks, or with

+    /usr/bin/fstrim --fstab

+for running TRIM only on entries in `/etc/fstab`, where usually internal disks are present

+After the time period indicated in `Trigger` line from the status of the `timer` service it's recommended to check whether the TRIM timer really triggers the TRIM service.
+Check the logs

+    journalctl | grep --ignore-case discard

 - Sources:
 	- https://wiki.archlinux.org/title/Solid_state_drive#Periodic_TRIM